The History of the 1895 Historic Bar

 Stories, rumors and myths will always surround western history.
 We appreciate Tom’s dedication to studying the history and documenting findings to be able to provide the most accurate information possible.

 While Wyoming is known as the outdoor state, the amenities offered at the Golf Club at Devils Tower are anything but rough.
 Elegantly western in design, our clubhouse, the 77 Steakhouse & Saloon, is the perfect place to relax and enjoy the vast scenic splendor.
+Enjoy the Black Hills of Wyoming.
 Peruse our collection of unique, authentic western artifacts and original artwork by Hulett resident Bob Coronato, who’s portrait of Russell Means is on permanent display at the Smithsonian.